sooraj771989/Imp-Questions/README.md

 # Imp-Questions

-pipe.
+- pipe.
-how many components in angular. scss and css. why use angular vs react redux auth
+- how many components in angular.
+- scss and css.
+- why use angular vs react
+- redux
+- auth
+- service